 Mr. Ruffman's explanation is that local schools had just switched to their winter hours, which meant students now had to be to class by 9:15 a.m. or 9:30 a.m.
 Most of the explosion's witnesses might remember going to school, but neglected to recall the new winter hours.
-They had to be office 102 5 1339 provided by Halifax Regional Municipality Archives nine.
+They had to be office 102 5 1339 provided by Halifax Regional Municipality Archives nine, with the same and the same

 Above photo is a view looking north shortly after the 1917 disaster with ruins of the Atlantic sugar refinery in the foreground.
 Remains of the Hillis Foundry are seen in the distance.
 Men on left are standing along Campbell Road, renamed Barrington Street.

-The Novascota and December 3 1983
+The Novascofian Saturday December 3 1983

 Things they left behind